contractual-dev/contractual/README.md

 <h1 align="center">Contractual</h1>

-**Contractual is a tool for managing API and data schemas as structured contracts.
-It ensures that schemas are defined, versioned, and enforced across teams, whether for REST APIs, event-driven systems, or structured data exchanges.** Built on **TypeSpec**, it provides a contract-first approach that helps teams track changes, prevent schema drifts, and generate type-safe clients and server contracts.
+Contractual is a tool for managing API and data schemas as structured contracts.
+It ensures that schemas are defined, versioned, and enforced across teams, whether for REST APIs, event-driven systems, or structured data exchanges.

-By treating schemas as first-class entities, Contractual eliminates uncertainty at integration points, enabling backend, frontend, and data engineering teams to maintain predictable and enforceable APIs and structured data across the entire stack.

 Common use cases include: \
 🔹 Keeping API Contracts in Sync Between Backend and Frontend \